andreas-wilm/lofreq3/README.md

 ## For the impatient

 LoFreq is called through a single binary called `lofreq`.
 It's main purpose is to call variants from a preprocessed BAM file.
+It's target platform is Illumina, but it does work with other sequencing data as well.

 You will achieve best variant calling results by following the following preprocessing steps for your reads:

 1. Align your reads with a mapper that produces mapping qualities, e.g. [BWA](http://bio-bwa.sourceforge.net/)
-1. Recommended: Realign the reads with indels with the base quality aware `lofreq viterbi`
+1. Recommended: Realign the reads with indels with the base quality aware `lofreq viterbi` (will be slow for long read data)
 1. Sort the BAM file with `samtools sort` (`viterbi` will change the alignment position of some reads)
-1. Required for indel calling: Add indel qualities (previously also done in GATK's BQSR step) `lofreq indelqual`
+1. Required for indel calling: Add indel qualities (BI and BD tags) `lofreq indelqual`.
+Note: the default (dindel qualities) is Illumina specific.
 1. Recommended: Add base- and indel alignment qualities ([BAQ](https://pubmed.ncbi.nlm.nih.gov/21320865/) and a LoFreq equivalent for indels) with `lofreq alnqual`

 As one step the above looks as follows: